conda-incubator/setup-miniconda/README.md

 By adding a `defaults` section and specifying the `bash -l {0}`, all steps in the job will default to that value.

 For other shells, make sure to use the right `shell` parameter as the default value.
+Check the [section below](#important) for some examples.

 More information the [Github help page](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_iddefaultsrun).